Pyrador (Labrador & Great Pyrenees Mix): Info, Pictures, Characteristics & Facts

 Temperament & Intelligence of the Pyrador 🧠

 The Pyrador combines the Labrador and Great Pyrenees, and while the designer breed is still relatively new, we can look at the parents to determine their likely characteristics.
+The Labrador is a sweet, loving, welcoming, and occasionally silly family dog.
+They bond with all family members and usually get along with outsiders.

-The Great Pyrenees is more of a solitary dog, historically used to guard flock during the night.
-They are not considered an aggressive dog, but they are protective of anything or anybody that they consider to be under their charge.
-They are giant dogs, require a lot of grooming, and have the energy and agility to run for hours on end.
+They can be trained relatively easily, and they have plenty of energy that makes them popular with active families.
+The Great Pyrenees is more of a solitary dog since they used to guard the flock during the night.
+They are not considered aggressive dogs, but they are protective of anything or anybody that they consider to be under their charge.

-The combination of the Labrador and Pyrenees has given rise to a dog that typically falls somewhere between the medium size of the Labrador and the giant size of the Great Pyrenees.
-She also borrows other attributes from both parents.
-She is more loving and trainable than the oft-stubborn Great Pyrenees, but more protective than the Labrador, who is known to welcome absolutely anybody into the house at any time.
+They also retain other attributes from both parents.
+They’re more loving and trainable than the stubborn Great Pyrenees but more protective than the Labrador, who is known to welcome anybody into the house at any time.

 Are These Dogs Good for Families? 🏡

-The Pyrador is an excellent choice of family pet, especially if the Labrador breed is the dominant parent.
-Although she will be a little more aloof than the Labrador, she is still friendly, eager to meet new people, and with good socialization and training, she should no signs of aggression whatsoever.
-She is a big dog, however, so some care should be taken around small children and small animals.
+The Pyrador is an excellent pet, especially if the Labrador breed is the dominant parent.
+Although they can be a little more aloof than the Labrador, they’re still friendly and eager to meet new people, and with good socialization and training, they should have no signs of aggression whatsoever.

 Does This Breed Get Along with Other Pets? 🐶 😽

-The Pyrador friendliness doesn’t stop at humans.
-This breed will usually interact well with other dogs, although they can be a little protective over their family members so you should ensure that they are well socialized from an early age.
-If you want to keep two or more dogs or want to mix your Pyrador with cats and other animals, this shouldn’t pose much of a problem.
+If you want to keep two or more dogs or mix your Pyrador with cats and other animals, it shouldn’t pose much of a problem.
 They may try and convince cats to play, typically with little success, so you can expect a scratched nose on occasion.
-Dogs should never be left alone with very small pets.
+Pyradors should never be left alone with very small pets.

 Things to Know When Owning a Pyrador:

-Physically, she will look like a large Labrador with a bushier tail and longer coat.
-The Pyrenees has a white coat while the Labrador tends towards beige, so expect a coat that falls somewhere on this spectrum.
-As a puppy, your Pyrador will likely be very fluffy and have a stunning ice white coat.
+The Pyrador takes physical and mental traits from both parents.
+They look like a large Labrador with a bushier tail and longer coat.
+The Pyrenees has a white coat while the Labrador tends towards beige, so expect a coat that falls somewhere in that spectrum.
+As a puppy, your Pyrador will likely be fluffy and have a stunning ice-white coat.

 Visitors will not be able to resist fluffing their coat and ruffling their fur.
 The Great Pyrenees has long been used to patrol fields and ensure that cattle and livestock are kept safe from predators.
-As such, they are more aloof than the Labrador and they have been used in this way because they can be highly independent.
-Shepherds could leave their Pyrenees with the flock and be assured that they would make intelligent decisions on how best to protect their flock.
+As such, they are more aloof than the Labrador, and they have been used in this way because they can be highly independent.

-The mixed-breed will usually adopt a mix of the two characters – they will be friendly and sweet-natured like the Labrador but may appreciate some time alone and away from people and other animals.
-Early socialization, and a large household, helps ensure that they tend towards the Labrador’s temperament.
+Shepherds could leave their Pyrenees with the flock and be assured they would make intelligent decisions on how best to protect them.
+The mixed breed will usually adopt a mix of the two characters;– they will be friendly and sweet-natured like the Labrador but may appreciate some time alone and away from people and other animals.

 Food & Diet Requirements 🦴

-The Pyrador is a big dog with high energy levels.
-As such, they also have a high dietary requirement.
-Expect to feed your dog three cups of good quality dog food every day.
+The Pyrador is a big dog with high energy levels that needs high-quality dog food to keep them fueled.
+Expect to feed your dog 3 cups of good quality dog food every day.
+Labs, in particular, are known to over-eat, and because the breed is deep-chested, they are prone to bloat.

 Exercise 🐕

-Try to walk your dog twice a day, between 30 minutes and an hour each time, and be prepared to keep her on a leash.
+Try to walk your dog twice daily, between 30 minutes and an hour each time, and be prepared to keep them on a leash.
 Although some examples of this breed do well off the leash, the Great Pyrenees are known for roaming and have a strong hunting instinct, so recall skills must be excellent before you consider letting them run free.

-You should try to avoid strenuous exercise after meals because this can bring on or exacerbate bloat.
+You should try to avoid strenuous exercise after meals because it can bring on or exacerbate bloat.
 Consider puppy classes when your dog is young.
-Not only do classes help educate your dog, but they also teach you effective training techniques to use at home.
-Classes are also a great opportunity to socialize a puppy in an understanding and accepting environment.
+Not only do classes educate your dog, but they also teach you effective training techniques to use at home.
+Classes are also an excellent opportunity to socialize a puppy in an understanding and accepting environment.

 Training 🦮

 Try to keep training sessions fun and exciting.
 Use it as a bonding opportunity with your dog, and as well as the basics of sit and stay, you should teach your puppy not to jump up.
-In their excitement to greet people, Labradors can be prone to jumping up, and the size of a Pyrador makes this an especially unappealing trait.
+In their excitement to greet people, Labradors can be prone to jumping up, and the size of a Pyrador makes this an incredibly unappealing trait.

 Grooming ✂️